danielbeicht/nomumo/README.md

 npm install
 ```

-To create the MySQL-tables you need to enter following CREATE-statements in your MySQL-instance.
+To create the MySQL tables you need to enter following CREATE statements in your MySQL instance.
 ```bash
 CREATE DATABASE `nomumo` /*!40100 DEFAULT CHARACTER SET utf8 */;